Taken from issue 37 of Kaleidoscope magazine

-Calum Gordon is a Berlin-based writer who specialises in fashion and contemporary culture.
-As well as co-authoring Contemporary Menswear (Thames & Hudson), he has contributed to publications such as Dazed, SSENSE, Garage, 032c, i-D, Another Man, Kaleidoscope, Mundial Magazine, and LAW.
+Calum Gordon is a Berlin-based writer.
+He is the co-author of Contemporary Menswear (Thames & Hudson), and has contributed to publications such as Dazed, SSENSE, Garage, 032c, i-D, Another Man, Kaleidoscope, Mundial Magazine, and LAW.

 Feature on Berlin-based brand GmbH for i-D 'Faith in Chaos' issue